 The Otology-Neurotology Division is one of the nation’s premier centers of excellence providing comprehensive patient care for all disease and disorders involving the ear and adjacent skull base in children and adults.
 The division is comprised of neurotologists (ear specialists), audiologists, speech-language pathologists, and physical therapists who work together to provide top-tier clinical care, advanced teaching, and pioneering research.

-Our specialized programs: We have developed treatment teams around particular diagnoses to allow enhanced collaboration between disciplines to improve patient outcomes.
+We have developed treatment teams around particular diagnoses to allow enhanced collaboration between disciplines to improve patient outcomes.
 Examples include our Cochlear Implant Program, Skull Base Program, and Vestibular and Balance Program.

-Our research: Together with the hearing research program and clinical studies division, we have one of the largest and best funded ear and hearing research centers in the United States.
+Together with the hearing research program and clinical studies division, we have one of the largest and best funded ear and hearing research centers in the United States.
 Our areas of interest range from basic science to clinical trials.
 This allows our division to provide the most advanced treatments available to our patients.

-Our technology: We utilize the most advanced technology to provide optimal outcomes for our patients.
+We utilize the most advanced technology to provide optimal outcomes for our patients.
 Whether through digital image systems in outpatient examination rooms, use of image-guidance and endoscopes in the operating room, or non-surgical management of acoustic neuromas through Gamma knife radiosurgery (Perfexion), we are able to provide the most innovative treatments available.

-Our teaching: The word “doctor” originates from the Latin word meaning “to teach” and we take this definition seriously.
+The word “doctor” originates from the Latin word meaning “to teach” and we take this definition seriously.
 We teach patients about their diagnosis and treatment, teach our residents and fellows how to provide excellent patient care, and provide educational courses for community and academic physicians.

 We evaluate and treat approximately 5,000 patients annually, many of whom require care for the following diseases and conditions: